DavesCodeMusings/pi-mount/README.md

 A picture is worth a thousand words, so have a look at a [3D drawing](https://github.com/DavesCodeMusings/pi-mount/blob/main/SimplePiMount.pdf) of the part.

 ## Why?
-I designed this so I could attach a Pi to the piece of 1/2" wall-mounted plywood alongside my other networking gear.
+I designed this so I could attach a Pi to the piece of 1/2" wall-mounted plywood I have holding all my other networking gear.
 It's cheaper than an official case.
 It also allows easier access to the SD card and provides open air cooling.

 ## How do I use it?
 Import the [.STL file](https://github.com/DavesCodeMusings/pi-mount/blob/main/SimplePiMount-Body.stl) into your slicer and send to your 3D printer.